Envq/panda_controller/README.md

  ### **controller**
 ![controller](screenshot/controller.png?raw=true "controller")

-This node launch rviz with the panda arm
+This node launches rviz with the panda arm

  ### **current_pose**
 ![current_pose](screenshot/current_pose.png?raw=true "current_pose")

-This node get current pose of the panda arm and save it on poses.json.
+This node takes current pose of the panda arm and saves it on poses.json.
 You can use argument "name:=text" to specify the name where save the pose (default is 'current')

  ### **pick_place**

-This node read object-pose and target-pose on json and execute the pick and place task
+This node reads the "object" and "target" poses on JSON and performs the pick and place task

 ---